rafaelmarques7/VideoSummary/README.md

 ## ViS Frontend

-The ViS Frontend is a Website that allows a user to select a youtube_url that will be used to generate a full transcript and a short summary.
+The ViS Frontend is implemented by a Website that allows a user to select a youtube_url that will be used to generate a full transcript and a short summary.

 Features:
   * generates a full transcript based on youtube_url
   * generates a short summary based on youtube_url
   * handle errors gracefully
   * display loading info, status update and estimated processing time.
+  * display video information

 <hr />